Nikolay Davydenko: 2010: Wrist injury

 Davydenko started the year at the exhibition event in Abu Dhabi, but was defeated in the first round by David Ferrer.
-A week later at the 2010 Qatar ExxonMobil Open, Davydenko defeated Roger Federer, 6–4, 6–4, in the semifinal and Rafael Nadal, 0–6, 7–6, 6–4, in the final to claim his twentieth ATP World Tour title.
+A week later at the 2010 Qatar ExxonMobil Open, Davydenko defeated Roger Federer in the semifinal and Rafael Nadal in the final to claim his twentieth ATP World Tour title.
 With this victory in 2010, Davydenko became the second player to beat both Roger Federer and Rafael Nadal in the same tournament (after Juan Martín del Potro at the 2009 US Open) on separate occasions.
 At the Australian Open, Davydenko won his first three rounds without dropping a set, before beating Spain's Fernando Verdasco in five sets.
-He eventually lost to Federer in the quarterfinal, 6–2, 3–6, 0–6, 5–7.
+He eventually lost to Federer in the quarterfinal in four sets.

 Davydenko then went to Rotterdam to play in the ABN AMRO World Tennis Tournament.
 He was the second seed but, in the semifinal against Sweden's Robin Söderling Davydenko landed on his wrist, and injured it.
-He continued to play and lost to the eventual champion, 6–7, 4–6.
+He continued to play and lost to the eventual champion.
 Davydenko next appeared in the Dubai Tennis Championships.

 At the 2010 BNP Paribas Open at Indian Wells, Davydenko defeated Latvia's Ernests Gulbis.
 Before his third-round match with Viktor Troicki of Serbia, he withdrew due to a fractured wrist.
 According to Davydenko, his first MRI made in the Netherlands didn't allow to determine the fracture due to an inflammation, and thus it was diagnosed only in the US.
 Davydenko returned to the grass court in Halle, after missing the 2010 French Open.
-In his first match back, he beat local player Simon Greul, 7–6, 6–0.
+In his first match back, he beat local player Simon Greul.
 He played despite his doctor's advising him against playing the tournament.
-However, he lost in the next round to Benjamin Becker, 3–6, 4–6.
+However, he lost in the next round to Benjamin Becker.

-He then fell in the second round of 2010 Wimbledon to Daniel Brands, 6–1, 6–7, 6–7, 1–6.
-He then failed to win back-to-back matches in his next four tournaments until the 2010 Western & Southern Financial Group Masters, where he defeated Robby Ginepri and David Ferrer, both in three sets, before falling to Roger Federer in the quarterfinals, 4–6, 5–7.
+He then fell in the second round of 2010 Wimbledon to Daniel Brands in four sets.
+He then failed to win back-to-back matches in his next four tournaments until the 2010 Western & Southern Financial Group Masters, where he defeated Robby Ginepri and David Ferrer, both in three sets, before falling to Roger Federer in the quarterfinals.
 He also reached the quarterfinals of the 2010 China Open, but failed to defend his title in the Shanghai Rolex Masters and fell out the top 10 for the first time in over a year.
 He then reached three consecutive quarterfinals in the 2010 Open Sud de France, 2010 Valencia Open 500, and 2010 BNP Paribas Masters.
 Davydenko did not qualify for the Barclays ATP World Tour Finals.
 This was the first time he did not qualify since qualifying for the first time in 2005.
 He also dropped out of the top 20 for the first time in over 5 1/2 years.